Essi5764/the-first-music-app/README.md

 ## Spotify_project_-G1

 Over the course of 2 weeks, we used data taken from Kaggle to create informational interactive graphs.
-Our original data contained 160k songs, which we then in narrowed down to 41,450k to focus on a certain years that interested us (2000-2020).
+Our original data contained over 160k songs, which we then narrowed down to 41,450k to focus on a certain years that interested us (2000-2020).

 ## The following steps were taken in order to complte this project: